adncllng/vmock/src/pages/news/en/no-outsides.md

   Polarization
 date: 1595-06-29T15:18:32.000Z
 description: >-
-  Thrilled to be joining artist and thinkers Jessie Beier, José Cortés, and Jason Wallin on this panel organized by the Graduate Summer Institute to discuss the contemporary work of underground art form in our polarized society.
+  Thrilled to be joining artists and thinkers Jessie Beier, José Cortés, and Jason Wallin on this panel organized by the Graduate Summer Institute to discuss the state of subversive art forms in our polarized society.
 ---
 .